ncatlab/nlab-content/pages/3/8/9/3/23983/content.md

 * The name "heterogeneous identity type" comes from the fact that the dependent identity type is the canonical [[one-to-one correspondence]] $x:B(a), y:B(b) \vdash \mathrm{Id}_B^p(x, y)$ of the [[transport]] [[equivalence in type theory|equivalence]] $\mathrm{tr}_B^p:B(a) \simeq B(b)$ on a type family $x:A \vdash B(x)$ and an identification $p:a =_A b$, which is the dependent/heterogeneous version of the identity type for the identity equivalence $\mathrm{id}_A:A \simeq A$

-* The name "heterogeneous path type" comes from either the fact that every term in the heterogeneous identity type is represented by a [[dependent function]] from the [[interval type]], the dependent version of the path type.
+* The name "heterogeneous path type" comes from the fact that, in a context where terms of ordinary identity types can be represented as functions from an [[interval type]], the terms of the heterogeneous identity type can similarly be represented as [[dependent functions]] from the [[interval type]].
+For instance, this is true in some categorical semantics and in [[cubical type theory]].

 ## Definitions